zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/to-self-hierarchy-list.md

 [Try it](https://dotnetfiddle.net/qO9xxc)

 ### Include boss, but only direct one
-By default, the library make 10 recursions when retriving the boss hierarchy.
+By default, the library makes 10 recursions when retrieving the boss hierarchy.

-The `MaxRecursion` option let you limit the number of recursion.
+The `MaxRecursion` option lets you limit the number of recursions.
 By specifying a `MaxRecursion = 1`, you only retrieve direct boss of your employee.

 ```csharp
 // The CEO will not be retrieved